keichan34/exfile-memory/README.md

 [![Build Status](https://travis-ci.org/keichan34/exfile-memory.svg?branch=master)](https://travis-ci.org/keichan34/exfile-memory)

 An in-memory (ets) storage adapter for [Exfile](https://github.com/keichan34/exfile).
-Usually doesn't make much sense because it will be completely emptied if your app restarts.
+Usually doesn't make much sense except for an ephemeral cache because it will be completely emptied if your app restarts.
+Also, not shared between nodes.

 ## Installation